·

 In my work as a counsellor, lots of clients have experienced overthinking because of their lack of belief in themselves.
 They worry or are anxious about doing things wrong or being judged by others if they do choose to do something.

-If your overthinking is related to anxiety or worries like those, I hear you!
-It can be so difficult to find a good balance between being efficient and responsible to knowing when it's time to actually make the decision and go for it.
+If your overthinking is related to anxiety or worries like those, I understand that it can be difficult to find a balance between being efficient and responsible, to knowing when it's time to actually make the decision and go for it.

-Low self esteem and a lack of belief in yourself fuels these worries, so it's often about helping others regain that sense of self worth once more.
+Low self-esteem and a lack of self-belief can fuel these worries, so it's often about learning to regain that sense of self-worth once more.

 There are different things you can do to help improve your overthinking and worries, for example:

-CBT Tools – Cognitive Behavioural Therapy (CBT) are brilliant tools that can help you understand the relationship between thoughts, beliefs and action.
+CBT Tools – Cognitive Behavioural Therapy (CBT) can help you understand the relationship between thoughts, beliefs and action.
 There are plenty of self-help books and resources available that you can print off and use at home.
+Visit the Quietly Conquer Store on Etsy for a range of mental health, productivity and journaling tools.

 Therapy – If you find it difficult to manage these yourself, working with a professional counsellor / therapist is a great idea.